Siem Reap to Chiang Mai by Bus and Train

 We hit Bangkok rush hour traffic mid-afternoon and from that moment it was a slow 3-hour crawl to Bangkok Hua Lamphong Railway Station.

-I was thankful we hadn’t booked our train ticket, but I knew there were trains leaving at 7.35pm and 10pm so hopefully we would make one of them, otherwise we would spend the night in Bangkok.
+We hadn’t booked our train ticket to Chiang Mai, but I knew there were trains leaving at 7.35pm and 10pm so hopefully we would make one of them, otherwise we would spend the night in Bangkok.

 The bus dropped us off at 7pm, we had enough time to buy a Chiang Mai Thailand train ticket for an overnight sleeper on the 7.35pm service to Chiang Mai, luck was certainly on our side.